blr-ophon/min_httpclient/README.md

 A basic http client that parses a URL, sends GET and HEAD requests and parses and saves the response.
 Used as library in my HTTPS version.
+Programmed entirely in C. Uses linux sockets API for TCP connection with the server.

 ## Building